-In a saucepan place beans and enough water to cover the beans, bring to a boil.
+- In a saucepan place beans and enough water to cover the beans, bring to a boil.
 Boil for 5 minutes and then drain off the beans.
 Put back the beans and put 2 cups of water.
 Bring to a boil, reduce the heat to medium-low.
 Cook until the beans are tender, about 45 minutes.
-The beans are ready when you can easily smush them with your fingers.
-Remove any water that is left, we need it to be a thick paste.
+The beans are ready when you can easily smash them with your fingers.
+Remove any water that is left.

+- Make mochi dough.
 In a large microwavable bowl, put all of the ingredients and whisk until a smooth batter.
 Cover with plastic wrap leaving a hole for the steam.
 Microwave for 2 minutes.
-Remove bowl, mix batter for about 1 minute with a rubber/wooden spatula (something sturdy, because the batter has thickened up alot.)
+Remove bowl, mix batter for about 1 minute with a rubber/wooden spatula (something sturdy, because the batter will thicken up a lot.)
 Put another plastic wrap over the bowl, again leaving a hole and microwave for another 4 minutes.
 Remove the bowl and transfer dough to another clean bowl, this will help the dough to cool a bit faster.
 At this point you should have a dough that is extremely thick and sticky, similar to putty texture.